 Remember to do your online research before doing a deal

-Before you go to buy a car, van, truck or SUV, you’re going to do a lot of online research to help decide which vehicle, powertrain and trim level is right you, correct?
+Before you go to buy a car, van, truck, or SUV, you’re going to do a lot of online research to help decide which vehicle, powertrain, and trim level is right for you, correct?
 You should also be doing exactly the same thing with finance packages before you go anywhere near a dealership.
 There’s almost as much to research on finance these days as there is with the vehicles themselves.